TempeHS/2025SE-Jaiden.W-MajorProject/docs/agileArtifacts.md

 - Roles clearly defined for user
 - Functioning Login & Sign-up page
 - Functioning Team page
+- Players can join a team
+- Coaches can make a team

 ## Sprint Review (Focus on project management)